 First, we need to know about the components and scope of the study.
 We have listed them below:

 Foot Candles: This term is used to find light levels in indoor and outdoor Photometric Studies.
 It measures the light intensity required to illuminate a specific surface properly.

 Fixtures: This indicator shows where all the fixtures will be located and where they will be directed.

 Schedule: It specifies all the different types of fixtures that are needed for the project and the overall virtual plan.

 Calculation: This section shows the average foot candles of a specific place, the distribution ratios, and the maximum and minimum foot candles in the plan.
 An average is calculated from that information, which indicates the target foot candle reading for the project in general.
 (An average ratio of 2 and 3 is ideal.)

 Figure 3.
 Dialux Photometric simulation software.

-The Photometric Study sounds and appears complex.
+The Photometric Analysis sounds and appears complex.
 So, it is understandable if you try to limit it to industrial or scientific use.
 But it is not all about that only.
 Here are some practical and relatable applications of this study:

 Hospitals: The lighting in hospitals must be fit for the diverse use of both the patients and the doctors.
-With a Photometric Study, the construction can be better planned, considering we can then see fixtures and lumen output needed for each area.
+With a Photometric Analysis, the construction can be better planned, considering we can then see fixtures and lumen output needed for each area.